 Beautifully furnished hideaway cottage in the Cotswolds.
 The terrace of Sunny Cottages is thought to have been built around 1600.
 No one is sure, but it has a Grade II listed status in recognition of its age.
-The stone floor in the sitting room and the beams are thought to be original.
+The stone floor in the sitting room, the fireplace and the beams are thought to be original.

 On the first floor is bedroom with a large double of twin beds with fitted cupboards and a view across the valley.
 You will sometimes literally see sheep from your bedroom window!
 A modern bathroom and shower is next door.
 The second floor opens to the second bedroom, that can be a double or twin, with its own en-suite shower and WC.

 Turn right out of the kitchen door, past two small gardens, and there is a wooden gate with ”3” on it.
 Go in and a large garden awaits you, with a sun terrace and a stone barbecue hidden at the top right-hand corner.
 The garden behind the cottage does NOT belong to the cottage, we have the one three along.
 Why this strange arrangement?
 The first Crown surveyors were returning soldiers found jobs after returning from the Crimean War in the 1860s.
 The problem was that they couldn’t read or write so their drawings were totally inaccurate!